aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 dataset of N=67 out of the *Turdus* species for which all the types of data (see above) were available.

-Our *breeding timing* models included the following predictors: z-scores of breeding season length (mean centered and divided by one standard deviation), migratory behavior (full migration as the reference category versus partial migration or sedentary), and their interaction. *Breeding sympatry* models included the number of sympatric species with greater than 30% breeding range overlap as the only predictor of the probability of having a sexually-dichromatic plumage patch. *Breeding spacing* models included $log_{e}$ transformed breeding
+Our *breeding timing* models included the following predictors: z-scores of breeding season length (mean-centered by $\mu$ = 5.4 months, and scaled by one standard deviation $\sigma$ = 2.3 months), migratory behavior (no migration as the reference category versus partial or full migration), and their interaction. *Breeding sympatry* models included the number of sympatric species with greater than 30% breeding range overlap as the only predictor of the probability of having a sexually-dichromatic plumage patch. *Breeding spacing* models included $log_{e}$ transformed breeding